Integrated services and consulting and community facilities use policy

 2.1 Requirements

-In line with Early Learning Victoria’s philosophy, all staff at Early Learning Victoria centres are expected to develop and support service delivery of and partnerships with other child and family services and local community organisations to support effective service integration at the centres and within the community.
+All staff at Early Learning Victoria centres are expected to support partnerships with other child and family services and local community organisations.
+This helps services work together effectively at the centres and within the community.

 2.2 Background and information

-• building parental confidence, capacity, social networks and connection
+• building parents’ confidence, capacity, social networks and connection

-• supporting positive transitions for children between early childhood education and school
+• supporting children to move smoothly between early childhood education and school

-• meeting the specific needs of the local community through place-based initiatives
+• meeting the specific needs of the local community in a place that’s close to where they live

-• partnering with co-located schools, local government and family, child and community organisations
+• partnering with co-located schools, with local government, and with family, child and community organisations

 • sharing community and consulting spaces to support service integration and collaboration